jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 **Rights of appeal**

 ### 106 General right of appeal to District Court
-(1) Any person who is dissatisfied with any decision made under this Act by the Agency in respect of the grant, issue, revocation, or suspension of a land transport document sought or held by that person may appeal to a District Court against that decision.
+(1) Any person who is dissatisfied with any decision made under this Act by the Agency in respect of the grant, issue, revocation, or suspension of a land transport document sought or held by that person may appeal to the District Court against that decision.
 (2) The court may confirm, reverse, or modify the decision appealed against.
 (3) Every decision of the Agency appealed against under this section continues in force pending the determination of the appeal, and no person is excused from complying with any of the provisions of this Act on the ground that any appeal is pending.
 (4) Even though an appeal under this section may have been determined in favour of the appellant, the Agency may, subject to the like right of appeal, refuse to deal with in accordance with the provisions of this Act the matter of the grant, issue, revocation, or suspension of the land transport document concerned on any sufficient grounds supported by facts or evidence discovered since the hearing of the appeal.
-(5) Subsection (1) does not apply if a right of appeal to a District Court against the decision concerned is conferred by some other section of this Act.
+(5) Subsection (1) does not apply if a right of appeal to the District Court against the decision concerned is conferred by some other section of this Act.

 ### 107 Appeals against court orders relating to disqualification or grant of limited licence, and deferral of disqualification
-(1) A person who has been disqualified by order of a District Court from holding or obtaining a driver licence may appeal to the High Court against a decision of a District Court by—
+(1) A person who has been disqualified by order of the District Court from holding or obtaining a driver licence may appeal to the High Court against a decision of the District Court by—
   (a) refusing to grant the person a limited licence; or (b) refusing to reduce the person's disqualification.
-(2) If it thinks fit, a District Court may, on an application by a person who has appealed to the High Court under subsection (1) or Part 6 of the Criminal Procedure Act 2011, defer the operation of the disqualification order pending the determination of the appeal.
+(2) If it thinks fit, the District Court may, on an application by a person who has appealed to the High Court under subsection (1) or Part 6 of the Criminal Procedure Act 2011, defer the operation of the disqualification order pending the determination of the appeal.
 (2A) If the District Court refuses to defer the operation of the disqualification order pending the appeal, the person who applied for the disqualification order to be deferred may appeal to the High Court against that decision of the District Court.
 (2B) Subpart 2 of Part 6 of the Criminal Procedure Act 2011 applies, with the necessary modifications, to an appeal to the High Court under subsection (1) or subsection (2A).
 (3) A person who is disqualified by an order of the High Court from holding or obtaining a driver licence may, with the leave of the Court of Appeal, appeal to that court against a decision of the High Court—and the provisions of subpart 2 of Part 6 of the Criminal Procedure Act 2011 applies with the necessary modifications, as if it were an appeal under that section.
-  (a) refusing to grant the person a limited licence; or (b) refusing to remove the person's disqualification;— (4) If an application is made to the Court of Appeal for leave to appeal to that court against a sentence of a District Court or the High Court that is or includes an order of disqualification, the High Court may, if it thinks fit, defer the operation of the order pending the application for leave to appeal and, if leave is granted, pending the determination of the appeal.
+  (a) refusing to grant the person a limited licence; or (b) refusing to remove the person's disqualification;— (4) If an application is made to the Court of Appeal for leave to appeal to that court against a sentence of the District Court or the High Court that is or includes an order of disqualification, the High Court may, if it thinks fit, defer the operation of the order pending the application for leave to appeal and, if leave is granted, pending the determination of the appeal.
 (5) If any such appeal to the High Court or Court of Appeal is allowed, whether in whole or in part, the Registrar of the High Court must notify the Agency of the result of the appeal.
 (6) In determining the period for which a person is disqualified from holding or obtaining a licence, any time during which the operation of the disqualification order is deferred under this section must be disregarded.

 ### 108 Appeal against Agency’s refusal to remove disqualification
-(1) If an order has been made under section 65 and the person in respect of whom the order was made—that person may appeal to a District Court against the refusal of the Agency to make that order.
+(1) If an order has been made under section 65 and the person in respect of whom the order was made—that person may appeal to the District Court against the refusal of the Agency to make that order.
   (a) has unsuccessfully applied to the Agency for an order under section 100; and (b) considers that the Agency should have made an order under that section,— (2) In determining the appeal, the court may—